AIMS: will vary from exercise to exercise. But generally the broad aims are to:

 The best times are early evening or weekend late mornings.
 Keep a note of who buys, who refuses, and where you get no answer, to guide you when you go back with the next issue.

-Introduce yourself: "Would you like a copy of this week's Solidarity?
-80 pence, or 30 pence if you don't have a wage".
+Introduce yourself: "Would you like a copy of this week's Solidarity? £1, or 50 pence if you don't have a wage".
 If people are prepared to talk, discuss with them.
 Ask them if they want to be kept informed (give us their e-address, etc).

 Take along spare copies of a back issue of the paper, and put them through letter boxes when you get no answer, with a standard note.